 And it wouldn’t be an Epcot festival without FOOD!
-There are Outdoor Kitchens set up around the Promenade and World Showcase that feature delicious food and beverage options.
-A few of our favorites from previous years include the Violet Lemonade, Local Wildflower Honey-Mascarpone Cheesecake, and Salmon Flower Ikura!
+There are Outdoor Kitchens set up around the park that feature delicious food and beverage options.

 Plus, there’s a FREE entertainment option as well!
 The Garden Rocks Concert Series features three nightly performances that are included in the price of park admission.
 These events are popular though, so you’ll need to get there early to ensure you get a spot!
 Or, to secure your seat without the wait, you can opt for the Garden Rocks Dining Package, which includes dinner and guaranteed seating at the concert!

 The Flower and Garden Festival is an all-around good time, with delicious food, exciting entertainment, and gorgeous topiaries and displays!
 It’s definitely a must-do for us when visiting Disney World in March!

 March can be a great time to visit Disney World.
 We love wandering the Flower and Garden Festival and soaking in the warm afternoons by the pool!
 But, in order to really get the most out of the trip, you have to be prepared!
 Be aware of those Spring Break crowds and ride refurbishments and plan accordingly.
 Doing your homework now will help make your Disney World vacation all the more magical!

 Are you still you undecided about when you want to vacation in Disney World?
 Check out our Month By Month Guide to Planning a Disney World Vacation.